 Musical activities are immensely beneficial to everyone.
-It is recommended that all students should be involved in music during their time in the Sixth Form years at St Teresa's.
+It is recommended that all students should be involved in music during their time in the Sixth Form.
 Musical activities are not only enjoyable but will assist with memorisation, development of language and reason, spatial intelligence, auditory skills and creative thinking.
 Taking part in the school concerts also gives a sense of achievement, a feeling of engagement in the whole school, emotional development and a sense of society.

-Above all, the Music Department is determined to enjoy music-making with pupils of all standards and styles.
+Above all, the Music Department is determined to enjoy music-making with students of all standards and styles.

 Many performing opportunities are offered each year, over a wide range of performing styles, for example classical recitals and a jazz evening.
-All girls are most welcome to join Senior Choir without an audition and/or join the Staff and Sixth Form Choir.
+All students are most welcome to join Senior Choir without an audition and/or join the Staff and Sixth Form Choir.

 Attainment Level Practical Grade 6 Practical Grade 7 Practical Grade 8

-Distinction I2 points 16 points 30 points
+Distinction 12 points 16 points 30 points

-Merit 10 points 14 points 24 points
+Merit I0 points 14 points 24 points

-Pass 8 points I2 points 18 points
+Pass 8 points 8 points I2 points

 Attainment Level Theory Grade 6 Theory Grade 7 Theory Grade 8

-7 ,
+Distinction

 Distinction 6 points 8 points 10 points

-Distinction Merit 6 points 5 points 8 points 7 points 10 points 9 points
+Merit 6 points 5 points 8 points 7 points 10 points 9 points